bsmith89/longev-mgen/doc/submission.md

 Given that this PUL also encodes a periplasmic,
 GH3 containing protein, it appears to be unlikely that it has specificity for starch.
-The B1-A also possesses numerous phage insertions not seen in B1-B.
+Both variants also possesses numerous phage insertions not seen in the other.
-Conversely, a CRISPR
+Likewise, a CRISPR
-operon including 25 repeat units (Cas9 encoded by B1B01367) appears to be specific to B1-B.
+operon (Cas9 encoded by B1B_00401) appears to be specific to B1-B.

+Most strikingly, a 15 kbp region specific to
+B1-A (from B1A_01550 to B1A_01566)
-Most strikingly, a 16 kbp region (from B1A01498 to B1A01514) specific to B1-A was found to contain several genes with homology to cell capsule and exopolysaccharide synthesizing enzymes.
+was found to contain numerous genes with homology to cell capsule and exopolysaccharide synthesizing enzymes.
 Based on annotations with
 KEGG orthologous groups, these include homologs of _tuaG_ (K16698), _tagE_ (K00712), _gmhB_ (K03273), _gmhA_/_lpcA_ (K03271),
 _hddA_ (K07031), _exoO_ (K16555), _waaH_ (K19354), and _tagF_ (K09809).
-Interestingly, the B1-B MAG contains a different such region of about 6.5 kbp (B1B00851 to B1B00856) with _wfeD_ (K21364), _pglJ_ (K17248),
+Interestingly, the B1-B MAG contains a different such region of about 6.2 kbp (B1B_00746 to B1B_00751) with _wfeD_ (K21364), _pglJ_ (K17248),
 and _epsH_ (K19425).
 For each, several of the OPFs in the respective regions were not found anywhere in the opposing genome, suggesting that